RobbieHember/fcgadgets/README.md

 * Simulates tree biomass dynamics on an annual basis based on inputs of net biomass growth from the TASS/TIPSY growth and yield software application (https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/forest-inventory/growth-and-yield-modelling)
 * Default settings assume inputs generated with BatchTIPSY.exe, but this can be overridden to input tables generated with TASS
 ### BiomassFromSawtooth:
-* Integration with an individual-tree, distance-independent model of biomass dynamics (Hember et al., 2019; Hember and Kurz, 2018).
+* Simulates biomass dynamics of individual trees (Hember et al., 2019; Hember and Kurz, 2018)
+* Distance-independent representation of resource competition
+* Driven by equations of annual aboveground biomass growth, annual probability of recruitment, and annual probability of mortality

 ### DOM_From_CBM08:
 * Representation of carbon cycling through snags, coarse woody debris, organic soil horizon, and mineral soil horizon following methods similar to the Carbon Budget Model of the Canadian Forest Sector (Kurz et al., 2009).
 ### DisturbanceAndManagement: